ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/01-stacks-and-queues.md

 Also note that the name of the operation do not really matter, they can have completely arbitrary names, but still be the same operation.
 @Tbl:sequences:common-names shows some common names.
+Do not be fooled by different names!
+The important thing is their semantics, and a queue is a queue regardless if the operation is called *dequeue*, *poll* or *remove*.

 |              | Stack                   | Queue
 |:-------------|:------------------------|:-------------------------------